hejny/spacetrim/README.md

 ## 🖋️ Contributing

-I am opened to pull requests, feedback and suggestions.
+I am open to pull requests, feedback, and suggestions.
 Or if you like this utility, you can [☕ buy me a coffee](https://www.buymeacoffee.com/hejny) or [donate via cryptocurrencies](https://github.com/hejny/hejny/blob/main/documents/crypto.md)

 ## ✨ Partners